Interview with Horror Film Director Stuart Gordon

 Stuart Gordon: This is a bit of a departure for me.
 It's not a horror movie, per se.
 But it does have some horrifying elements.
 It's about a house painter who becomes a hit man.

-Wil Forbis: That must result in a pay increase.
+Wil Forbis: That must result in a wage increase.

 Stuart Gordon: Yes, yes it does, definitely.